SilverHalf/mount-balrior/decima/strategy.md

 At the start of the phase, Decima will become invulnerable and jump into the center of the arena, resetting all conduits.
 The jump is a knockback, so have <img class='inline stability'> [Stability] up.
 At the same time Decima will cast any remaining [Thunders], be ready to dodge.
 Depending on DPS, it can happen that two subsequent [Thunder] casts happen, be prepared to dodge twice subsequently.

+{: .note}
+This combination of [Seismic Crash] and [Thunder] is extremely lethal: players should always attempt to dodge both components (called "double dodging").

 <label class="arena-container">
     <input type="checkbox">
     <img class="decima-arena-image center"  src="../images/decima/strategy/phases/p4-2.webp">